 Welcome to the SEND section of our website - we hope you find it useful.

-Our SEND Co-ordinators (SENDCO) are Erica Fawcett and Jill Walker (Rose Learning Trust Executive SEND lead).
-They are contactable via the academy telephone number.
+Our SEND Co-ordinator (SENDCO) is Erica Fawcett.
+She is contactable via the academy telephone number.

 Please follow this link to access the North Lincolnshire Local Offer